ghi-electronics/Documentation/hardware/fez.md

 The first step is to load the appropriate firmware onto the device.
 Follow the steps found on the [DUE Console](https://console.duelink.com/) website under `Firmware` and select the appropriate DUE firmware.

 > [!TIP]
-> The heart to the BrainPad Pulse is SITCore SC13 chipset.
-And for BrainPad Edge is SITCore SC007.
+> The heart to the FEZ boards is SITCore SC13 chipset.

 ![DUE Console Loader Page](images/loader.png)